ufal/UMR/doc/eventive-concepts.md

   - **??** generic mentions (*(any) **bush’s** thorns*) ... what to do with them?
   - **OK** for specific mentions (***Barack Obama's** cabinet*)

+DZ: Specific entities (instances) should be linked to Wikidata if they have an entry there.
+Regardless of information packaging.
+And even if the specific mention does not use the name (e.g., if the mention is _president_ but it is clear that it refers to Barack Obama, it should be linked to [Barack Obama](https://www.wikidata.org/wiki/Q76)).
+If the entity does not have an entry in Wikidata, we must create an entry for it in our local database, so that we can cross-reference that entity from various places even in different documents.

+DZ: Furthermore, we also want to anchor the generic type of the entity.
+This is relatively easy for generic mentions.
+If the sentence is _One day I want to be president_, we can link _president_ to the [corresponding Wikidata entry](https://www.wikidata.org/wiki/Q30461).
+Again, in the unlikely case that there is no such entry, we can create one in our local database.
+For specific mentions it is trickier.
+In theory, the specific Wikidata entry should contain information that gives us the type.
+But if we linked the word _president_ to the entry of Barack Obama, we will not get a one-click way to the entry of president.
+According to Wikidata, Barack Obama is an instance of a [human](https://www.wikidata.org/wiki/Q5).
+In the list called `position held`, we learn that he was [President of the United States](https://www.wikidata.org/wiki/Q11696), which is an instance of [head of state](https://www.wikidata.org/wiki/Q48352) (among other things of which it is an instance), and also a `subclass` of [president](https://www.wikidata.org/wiki/Q30461) (and also of _politician_).
+Given all this, maybe we want two anchors for a _president_ in a specific
+context: one for the individual (Barack Obama) and another for the type that is closest to the word used in the mention (president).

 ***
 ***